hbctraining/rnaseq-cb321/lessons/reps.md

   - Similarly benefits from replicates more than sequencing depth.

-> *Additional applications:*
->
-> - **Splice-isoform differential expression:**
+- **Splice-isoform differential expression:**

->
->   - For known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.
+  - For known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.

->
->   - For novel isoforms should have more depth (> 60 million reads per sample).
+  - For novel isoforms should have more depth (> 60 million reads per sample).

->
->   - Choose biological replicates over paired/deeper sequencing.
+  - Choose biological replicates over paired/deeper sequencing.

->
-> - **Other types of RNA analyses (intron retention, small RNA-Seq, etc.):**
+- **Other types of RNA analyses (intron retention, small RNA-Seq, etc.):**

->
->   - Different recommendations depending on the analysis.
+  - Different recommendations depending on the analysis.

->
->   - Almost always more biological replicates are better!
+  - Almost always more biological replicates are better!